Compensatory (Comp) Time

 Example: Joe Employee works 2 hours of overtime that falls under the FLSA rules.
 He is entitled to 3 hours of comp time.
 There are no statute of limitations and this overtime compensatory time will remain on the books until the employee uses these hours or is paid for them.

-State comp time is computed on a 1 for 1 basis.
+State comp time is computed and earned on an hour for hour basis.